-Inspired by my recipe for Homemade Beef Stroganoff, this version of Instant Pot Stroganoff is faster, easier, and just as delicious as the classic version!
+Inspired by my recipe for Homemade Beef Stroganoff, Instant Pot Stroganoff is faster and easier to make, yet just as delicious as the classic recipe.

 Instant Pot Beef Stroganoff is one of my family's favorite dinner recipes and has quickly become a fan favorite, with good reason!

-This recipe for Instant Pot Stroganoff is a one-pot 30-minute meal that is made with wholesome ingredients you can feel good serving to those you love.
+This recipe for Instant Pot Stroganoff, like my recipes for Instant Pot Tuna Noodle Casserole and Instant Pot Hamburger Helper, is a one-pot 30-minute meal that is made with wholesome ingredients you can feel good serving to those you love.

-Instead of using condensed mushroom soup, this recipe for Instant Pot Stroganoff starts with a simple homemade mushroom gravy that is rich in flavor and incredibly easy to make.
-Add in a blend of seasonings that mimics Dry Onion Soup Mix, and this recipe delivers all the classic flavor you love and crave in stroganoff, without the addition of preservatives or excess sodium.
+- No Condensed Soup.
+Instead of using condensed mushroom soup, this recipe for Instant Pot Ground Beef Stroganoff starts with a simple homemade mushroom gravy that is rich in flavor and incredibly easy to make, delivering the classic flavors you know and love without the addition of preservatives or excessive sodium.

 Notes On Ingredients